AdityaLondhe5191/Pariksha_Mitra/README.md

 You can test the API endpoints using **Postman** or **cURL**.

-- **Postman**: Download and install Postman (https://www.postman.com/downloads/).
+- **Postman**: Download and install Postman.
 Use it to send GET, POST, PUT, DELETE requests to the backend API.
 - **Swagger**: If you want to use Swagger for API documentation, you can set up a library like `swagger-jsdoc` to automatically generate and visualize the API.

 ### Example Using Postman: